We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Meet the parent breeds

-It would be best to look at the parents first and then decide whether to get a Border Collie-Dachshund mix.
+It would be best to look at the parents first and decide whether to get a Border Collie-Dachshund mix.

 Border Collie